When a racing heart could put your life at risk, turn to the Bob & Patty Edwards Arrhythmia Center at Overlake.

-When a racing heart could put your life at risk, turn to the Bob and Patty Edwards Arrhythmia Center at Overlake.
+When a racing heart could put your life at risk, turn to the Bob & Patty Edwards Arrhythmia Center at Overlake.
 Our experienced electrophysiologists will diagnose your condition, explain your treatment options and help you protect your health and well-being.

 What Is Ventricular Tachycardia?